 Here you can have one to one nursing care.
 And your surgeon and anaesthetist can keep a close eye on your progress.
 As soon as your doctors are sure you are recovering well, you move back to the ward.

 You might go back to the ward straightaway if you have had a smaller operation.

 Drips, drains and tubes

-When you wake up, you have several different drains and tubes in place.
-This can be a bit frightening.
-But it helps to know what they are all for.
+You have several other different drains and tubes in place.
+Your nurse will explain what they are for.

 You might have:

 - drips (intravenous infusions) to give you fluids until you are eating and drinking again

 - tubes into your neck and arms to measure your blood pressure

 - one or more tubes coming out near your wound to stop fluid and blood building up there